 There are many ways to prepare fat cells for removal during liposuction, which has resulted in the advent of laser liposuction, ultrasonic liposuction and power-assisted liposuction.
 But no matter which of these devices is used, the tumescent technique is almost always still incorporated into the liposuction procedure.
 Tumescent liposuction is regularly combined with a number of other plastic surgery procedures, including tummy tuck, body lift and body contouring after major weight loss.

-Fellowship-trained tumescent liposuction expert Dr. Beth Collins routinely sees Connecticut cosmetic surgery patients from all over New Haven County, including patients from East Haven, West Haven, Madison, Branford and Guilford who want to safely and effectively reduce their body fat with tumescent liposuction.
+Fellowship-trained tumescent liposuction expert Dr. Beth Collins routinely sees Connecticut plastic surgery patients from all over New Haven County, including patients from East Haven, West Haven, Madison, Branford and Guilford who want to safely and effectively reduce their body fat with tumescent liposuction.
 If you’re interested in learning more about the tumescent technique, please call or email Dr. Collins to arrange a consultation.